navneetthakor/codelab/readme.md

 5. Quesion:
     ```
     Write a C program that takes an integer (1-7) as input and prints the corresponding day of the week.
-Use the switch statement.
     If integer is not in given range then print "Not Valid".
     First alphabet must be in upparcase and other are in lower case like.
+Monday.
-Monday. (use swith-case statement)
+    (use swith-case statement)

     - syntax of "Switch-case statement"